framecreative/server-tools/README.md

 See  `frame` for some global vars etc, you can trust variables like `${FST_BASEPATH}` to be correct.

 Ideally all commands should be idempotent or account for that sort of scenario.

+## TODO

+Short term: Server setup commands to be rolled in from seperate repo.

+Long term: Replace entirely,  no good reason why we shouldn't bebdoing this with some custom ansible roles / playbooks.